 Invite Sent (GMT)

-The date and time an invitation was sent to the user, if applicable.
+The date and time that an invitation is sent to the user, if applicable.

 Onboard Method

-The method used to add the user to Control Hub.
+The method used to add the user to the Control Hub.
 Possible values are:

-• Manual—User was manually added in Control Hub.
+• Manual—User is manually added in the Control Hub.

-• CSV—User was added with a CSV file.
+• CSV—User is added with a CSV file.

-• Dirsync—User was added with Cisco Directory Connector.
+• Dirsync—User is added with Cisco Directory Connector.

-• Convert—User was added with the claim process.
+• Convert—User is added with the claim process.

-• Sideboard—User was added from the Webex App.
+• Sideboard—User is added from the Webex App.

-• Self_signup—User was added with the self-sign up process.
+• Self_signup—User is added with the self sign-up process.

-• BWKS_prov_API—User was added with the Webex for Broadworks provisioning API.
+• BWKS_prov_API—User is added with the Webex for Broadworks provisioning API.

-• People_API—User was added with the Webex People API.
+• People_API—User is added with the Webex People API.

-• Site_conversion—User was added with the Site admin to Control Hub update process.
+• Site_conversion—User is added with the Site admin to the Control Hub update process.

-• Org_license_template—User was added with the organization license template.
+• Org_license_template—User is added with the organization license template.

-• Group_license_template—User was added with the organization group license template.
+• Group_license_template—User is added with the organization group license template.

-• External_admin_invite—User was added by an external admin in the organization.
+• External_admin_invite—User is added by an external admin in the organization.

-• Other—User was added with other methods not described.
+• Other—User is added with other methods not described.

 License Assign Method